Citations Affected: IC 35-50-2-9.

 consecutive or concurrent sentencing, and the availability of good time

-evidence relevant to:
+any additional evidence relevant to:

 (1) the aggravating circumstances alleged; or